junowilderness/mathjax/README.txt

      Rename it to "mathjax" (lower case).
 NB: Relying on libraries module to locate 'mathjax' folder allows you to place it in a site specific (e.g. sites/mysite/libraries) or default folder (e.g. sites/all/libraries).
 Site-specific versions are selected preferentially.

-3. Enable the MathJax module under Administer >> Site building >> Modules.
+3. Enable the MathJax module (for instance using the Modules button in the toolbar).

 4. Test it by adding a LaTeX formula between '$' in any node body (e.g. $2 + 2 = 4$).